 Note: Do not mail your request for a payment agreement with your tax return.
-Requests can be made once a bill is issued through DOR's Mass-TaxConnect application at mass.gov/dor or by calling the Department at (617) 887-6367.
+Requests can be made once a bill is issued through DOR's MassTaxConnect application at mass.gov/dor or by calling DOR at (617) 887-6367.
 Setting up a small payment agreement will allow you to make monthly payments within a set time period to satisfy your unpaid liability.